 Top Destinations to See Cherry Blossoms in Japan

 Cherry blossoms, known as "sakura," bloom across Japan, but each region has its own timing and atmosphere.
 Kyoto features its traditional charm, Tokyo buzzes with modern energy, and Mount Yoshino offers a peaceful, spiritual setting.
-Discover these top spots to enjoy the blossoms and dive into Japan's rich history and culture.

 1. Kyoto - Immerse in Cherry Blossoms and Ancient Tradition